tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 If you have thought that an idea won't work for that project, you always do the following by keeping mind the deletion is forbidden rule:

 1. Select the idea you want to remove.
-1. Change its formatting to strikethrough.
+1. Change its formatting to strike through.

 ## Adding new subtask